ITfoxtec/ITfoxtec.Identity.BlazorWebAssembly.OpenidConnect/README.md

 ```

 ### Support
-If you have questions please ask them on <a href="https://stackoverflow.com">Stack Overflow</a>.
-Then email a link to support@itfoxtec.com and I will answer as soon as possible.
+If you have a question please ask it on <a href="https://stackoverflow.com">Stack Overflow</a> and email me a link on support@itfoxtec.com.
+I will answer as soon as possible.